 Fix $x\in\bb{R}^2$ such that $\Gamma$ is twice differentiable in $x$.
 Consider a tangent line $\ell_x$ to the graph of the function $\Gamma$ at the point $x$.
 By concavity, $\ell_x$ lies above the function $\Gamma$, then $\Gamma-\ell_x$ is nonpositive and attains its maximum at $x$ (where it is equal to zero).
 Hence $L_M(\Gamma-\ell_x)(x)\leq0$.
 Since the truncated fractional Laplacian of a linear function is equal to zero, we obtain that $L_M\Gamma(x)\leq0$.

 We repeat the same argument for all $x$ such that $\Gamma$ is twice differentiable and conclude that $L_M\Gamma(x)\leq0$ almost everywhere.
-This implies that for every smooth function $\phi$ with compact support and positive, holds
+This implies that for every smooth function $\phi$ with compact support and positive, it holds that

-We have proved that $\Gamma$ is continuous and superharmonic (recall Definition \ref{def-alter-superh}).
-Hence we can ensure that $\Gamma\geq s$, where $s$ is the least superharmonic majorant defined in \eqref{majorantcontinuous}, and since $\Gamma$ coincides with $\gamma$ in $\Omega^c$, so it does $s$.
+We have proved that $\Gamma$ is continuous and superharmonic (recall definition \ref{def-alter-superh}).
+Hence we can ensure that $\Gamma\geq s$, where $s$ is the least superharmonic majorant defined in \eqref{majorantcontinuous}, and since $\Gamma$ coincides with $\gamma$ in $\Omega^c$, so does $s$.
 Since $u=s-\gamma$, we finish our proof. \end{proof}